nuhaadhmahid/Spatial_Tailoring/README.md

 <img src="images/process.png" alt="process" width="500"/>

 As for why do this?
-It give significant improvement in performance for the morphing fairing as shown below:
+It gives significant improvement in performance for the morphing fairing as shown below:

 <img src="images/results.png" alt="result" width="500"/>